 After waiting four years under constant threat, his Special Immigrant Visa (SIV) was finally approved and his family made a harrowing escape to America.
 They were sent to San Francisco, but there was no one to meet them at the airport.
 With nothing more than the clothes on their backs and four small carry-on suitcases, Ajmal and his family were told that they couldn’t stay at the airport.
 After living homeless for days and begging on the streets for money and food, a stranger offered Ajmal his phone to call back to Afghanistan to see if anyone knew someone who could help him in America.
 He was put in touch with another translator who had been assisted by No One Left Behind.
 The next day Ajmal and his family were on a plane to Washington DC, where they were properly resettled in Northern Virginia by No One Left Behind.

 Included in the assistance provide by No One Left Behind was a modest used car.
 Ajmal used that car to start working providing delivery services.
-After a few months he was able to establish a credit history in America and get a loan for a nicer car that enabled him to become an Uber driver to fully support his family.
+After a few months he was able to establish a credit history in America and get a loan for a nicer car that enabled him to become a Lyft driver to fully support his family.